lsjwzh/afinal-view-helper/README.md

-# ButterKnifeZelezny
+# Afinal-view-helper

-Simple plug-in for Android Studio/IDEA that allows one-click creation of [Butterknife](https://github.com/JakeWharton/butterknife) view injections.
+Simple plug-in for Android Studio/IDEA that allows one-click creation of [Afinal view injection](https://github.com/yangfuhai/afinal) view injections.

 ## How to install

-- in Android Studio: go to `Preferences → Plugins → Browse repositories` and search for `ButterKnife Zelezny`
+- in Android Studio: go to `Preferences → Plugins → Browse repositories` and search for `afinal`  [waiting]

 _or_